fortenforge/e/_posts/2018-05-28-coinbase-phishing.md

 ![]({{ site.baseurl }}/assets/phishing_coinbase/proxy.png)

 Unfortunately, the server tries to run any PHP scripts that are requested, so I couldn't get the source code of these.
-I suspect that the server was proxying it's requests to Coinbase through these IPs in order to evade blacklisting.
+I suspect that the server was proxying its requests to Coinbase through these IPs in order to evade blacklisting.

 The real jackpot was in `/data`.
 It contained five different text files, all of which were logs of various parts of the phishing process.